Quantum sensing with critical systems: impact of symmetry, imperfections, and decoherence: Optimal measurements informed by symmetries

 where the variance is now computed with respect to the original state $\ket{\psi}$.
 Above we implicitly used that $\braket{\psi|O|\psi} = 0$, which follows from the anticommutation relation $\left\{\mathcal{A}, O\right\} = 0$.
 Similarly, we can compute the variance, which in the small-$\theta$ regime reads

 By combining Eqs.~\eqref{eq:der} and \eqref{eq:variance}, we obtain

 This result means that, up to an $\mathcal{O}(\theta^2)$ error, we have found an observable whose measurement satisfies the bound $1/\sqrt{F_Q[\rho]}$, since for pure states the QFI reduces to $F_Q[\rho]=4\mathrm{Var}(O)$ (recall Eq.~\eqref{eq:QFIpure}).
 The bound is saturated in all spatial dimensions.
 To accurately estimate $\delta\theta$, we additionally seek $\mathrm{Var}(O)$ that overcomes the SQL, and so the choice of $\ket{\psi}$ as a quantum critical state plays a crucial role.
 We note that although dropping higher-order contributions in Eq.~\eqref{eq:main1} formally requires $\theta \ll 1/L$ such that $\mathcal{O}(\theta^3)$ terms become negligible (see similar discussions in Refs.~\cite{Shettell2020,campos2003,Zhang2024,Birrittella2020,frerot2024symmetry}), the advantage of using entangled states arises over a much wider range of $\theta$.
 In particular, for Ising criticality, $\delta\theta$ already exhibits an improvement over the SQL for $\theta \sim 1/\sqrt{L}$.
 This indicates that one can first obtain a coarse estimate of the phase using uncorrelated states (e.g., spin-coherent states), and subsequently refine the estimate by employing entangled states.
 We postpone a detailed discussion of this strategy to Sec.~\ref{sec:qubit_loss}.
+Moreover, we refer to the Appendix~\ref{app:connection} for a careful comparison with the projector-based formulation of Ref.~\cite{frerot2024symmetry} and for a discussion of the conditions under which it coincides with the present construction.

 As a test-case of our findings, we consider the ground state of the one-dimensional Ising spin chain described by the Hamiltonian

 which has a $\mathbb{Z}_2$ parity symmetry generated by $\mathcal{A} = \prod_j X_j$.
 Here, $Z_i$ and $X_i$ are Pauli spin operators at site $i$ of a length-$L$ chain with periodic boundary conditions, and we assume ferromagnetic interactions ($J>0$) and a positive transverse field ($h>0$).
 The critical point arises at $J=h$, to which we now specialize.